soarlab/FPTaylor/REFERENCE.md

     rel-error = false

-Below important options are described.
+Important options are described below.
 Other options can be found in `default.cfg`.

 ### `abs-error`